 After all is said and done, this laptop brings the heat in all the areas that matter most.
 Despite its loud appearance, it brings performance, speed, and beautiful visuals to the portable gaming world without a hitch.
 So, if you are looking for a worthwhile investment to improve your gaming experience, you have found your match with the Asus ROG Strix GL502.

 Our Budget Pick is none other than MSI’s GL65 9SC.
-At under $1,000.00, this gaming laptop provides aspiring gamers with the necessary essentials for playing their favorite games without the hangups of a conventional, run-of-the-mill laptop.
+This gaming laptop provides aspiring gamers with the necessary essentials for playing their favorite games without the hangups of a conventional, run-of-the-mill laptop.

 It is the only laptop in its price range that wields a 2.4GHz Core i5-9300H processor and a 4GB NVIDIA GeForce GTX 1650.
 While these hardware components put the GL65 9SC into the gaming laptop category, it suffers in one of the areas that matters most: its memory.
 Fitted with an 8GB DDR4-2666 stick, it is the bare minimum when it comes to requirements for most AAA games on the market today.
 As such, one can expect some sluggishness from this affordable beast when multitasking.